junichishmz/cv/index.md

 ## Patent
 [INFORMATION PROCESSING APPARATUS, INFORMATION PROCESSING METHOD, AND PROGRAM](https://patents.justia.com/patent/20220004250)
 - Publication number: 20220004250
+- Abstract
-- Abstract: An information processing apparatus according to an embodiment of the present technology includes a display control section.
+  - An information processing apparatus according to an embodiment of the present technology includes a display control section.
 The display control section performs, when a display size of a plurality of virtual objects is changed, a notification regarding switching of a change mode of the display size of a specific virtual object among the plurality of virtual objects on the basis of display size change information set for the specific virtual object.
 This makes it possible to exhibit a high degree of usability to display the virtual objects.
 - Publication date: January 6, 2022
 - Applicant: SONY GROUP CORPORATION
 - Inventors: Ryouhei YASUDA, Tsuyoshi ISHIKAWA, Takayoshi SHIMIZU, Kei TAKAHASHI, **Junichi SHIMIZU**